Ida Rubinstein: Rubinstein companies

 After leaving the Ballets Russes, Rubinstein formed her own dance company, using her inherited wealth, and commissioned several lavish productions.
 In 1911, she performed in Le Martyre de Saint Sebastien.
 The creative team was Michel Fokine (choreography); Bakst (design); Gabriele d'Annunzio (text) and score by Debussy.
 This was both a triumph for its stylized modernism and a scandal; the Archbishop of Paris prohibited Catholics from attending because St. Sebastian was being played by a woman and a Jew.

 After the First World War, Rubinstein appeared in a number of plays, and in Staat's Istar at the Paris Opera in 1924.
-She also played the leading role in the 1921 silent film La Nave based on D'Annunzio's play of the same name and directed by his son.
+She also played the leading role in the 1921 silent film La Nave (film) based on D'Annunzio's play of the same name and directed by his son.

 Between 1928 and 1929, she directed her own company in Paris with Nijinska as choreographer.
 She commissioned and performed in Maurice Ravel's Boléro in 1928.
 Other works developed in 1928 were Massine's David, with music by Sauguet; and Le Baiser de la fée, with music by Stravinsky, and choreography by Nijinska.
 The repertoire also included The Firebird (L'Oiseau de Feu) with music by Stravinsky, and choreography by Michel Fokine; this had been one of the most sensational creations for the Ballets Russes.
 The company was revived in 1931 and 1934, with new works.
 She closed the company in 1935, and gave her last performance in the play Jeanne d'Arc au bûcher in Paris, 1939.

 Rubinstein often staged free ballet events and continued to dance until the start of the Second World War.

 Later life

 Rubinstein is not considered to be in the top tier of ballerinas; she began her training too late for that to have been possible.
 She did, however, have tremendous stage presence and was able to act.
 She was also a significant patron and she tended to commission works that suited her abilities, works that mixed dance with drama and stagecraft.
 In 1934, the French government awarded her the Légion d'honneur, and then in 1939 the Grand Cross of the Légion, its highest honor.
 In 1935, she was awarded honorary French citizenship, and in 1936 she converted to Roman Catholicism.

 In 1940, she left France during the German invasion, and made her way to England via Algeria and Morocco.
 There she helped wounded Free French soldiers until 1944.
 Walter Guinness (later Lord Moyne), her long-term lover and sponsor, remained supportive, providing a suite at the Ritz Hotel, until he was assassinated by the Stern Gang in late 1944.
-She returned to France after the war, living finally at Les Olivades in Vence.
+She returned to France after the war, living finally at the villa Les Olivades in Vence.

 Rubinstein lived the final 10 years of her life in relative quiet.
 She died in 1960 in Vence, France, and is buried nearby.